Jinn-T/Jinn-T/README.md

 ### Hi there, I'm Jinn 👋

-Im currently training as a full stack developer at nology and I'm very excited to launch my career in tech!
+I’m currently training as a full stack developer at Nology and I'm looking forward to launching a career in tech!

 <!--
 **Jinn-T/Jinn-T** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.